|Home||About Us||Products||Our Work||News & Deals||Remodeling Tips||Contact Us|

 Also, you may be eligible to receive energy tax credits if you choose windows that qualify for the Federal Energy Efficiency Rebate program.

 To be eligible for the energy tax credit, the windows you select MUST have a U-Factor (how much heat loss a product allows) less than or equal to 0.30 and a SHGC (solar heat gain coefficient) less than or equal to 0.30 (the lower the number on these scales, the better the performance).
-Energy Tax Credit parameters are set to change early 2014.
+Energy Tax Credit parameters are set to change early 2015.
 A good start is looking for windows with the Energy Star logo, then compare window values with regards to: U-Factor, SHGC, warm-edge technology, and air infiltration ratio.
+A third key performance metric is Air Infiltration Ratio, whereupon the lower number, the more efficient performance.

 In order to meet the U-Factor and SHCG requirements, window glass usually has special “Low-E” coatings to reflect infrared and ultraviolet light, keeping inside temperatures steady and UV rays from sunbleaching your furniture and textiles.

 Vinyl Windows: The number one choice for replacement windows both by quantity of consumers and quantity of units placed is the vinyl option.
 Vinyl windows are low maintenance (no painting needed, clean with a damp cloth), are energy efficient (the frame and sash conduct minimal heat or cold), and have the highest return, lowest price point when compared to other window types.
-Vinyl window frames, sash and glass are manufactured to 1/8″ increment sizes, custom-made to fit your home’s exact measurements for a perfect fit.
+Vinyl window frames, sash and glass are manufactured to 1/8″ increment sizes, custom-made to fit your home window exact measurements for a perfect fit.
 No wallpaper re-working, no plaster or drywall repairs, no carpentry required, no messy window frame tear-outs, no splintering, no dust and no debris in your home.
 Standard vinyl window installation is conducted from your home’s exterior.
-Vinyl windows can be architecturally enhanced with grilles and decorative glass.
-Grilles can be placed inside the glass for easiest cleaning.
+Vinyl windows can be architecturally enhanced with decorative grilles and decorative glass.
+Grilles are placed between the insulated glass for easiest cleaning.
 Vinyl windows give the homeowner the greatest number of options at the least expense.

-SGC Exteriors Is Proud to Offer: Simonton, Lindsay Window and Alside Window
+SGC Exteriors Is Proud to Offer: Simonton Window, Lindsay Window and Alside Window

 Wood Windows: Wood windows, long the industry standard, have become less popular as other window options have become available.
 Wood windows offer a distinct beauty that natural wood brings: perfect for staining to match your interiors, especially in vintage homes.
 Quality wood windows offer comfort, charm, lasting service and natural warmth and unparalleled beauty.
 Extruded clad and fiberglass exteriors are the best proven exterior sash for natural wood windows.
 Natural wood for this climate, requires protection from warping with materials that will not allow the sash to deflect from weatherstripping.